Circumpolar Rock Garden

 heavy metals.
 May 2006 it has little green berries all

 over the stems for the first time.
-Also, click
+Apparently the wild life

 the picture